educloudalliance/eca-docs/index.rst

 The standard is based on a service oriented architecture where functionality is split to services.
 The services defined in the standard are implementing the stories defined in the standard.

-The standard is accompanied by reference implementation which shows in practice how the standard is meant to be working.
+The standard must be accompanied by reference implementation which shows in practice how the standard is meant to be working.
 The reference implementation is not meant to be production system and it is not designed as such.

-The standard is defined so that it is possible to have multiple instances of all services.
+It must be possible to have multiple instances of all services when in production.
 It is up to the production system to define how many instances of different services are available to the users.